-What you get with this module is nothing less than an exact blueprint that covers every single aspect of creating a profitable webinar.
+What you get with this module is nothing less than an exact blueprint covering every aspect of creating a profitable webinar.

 To begin with, you learn the exact sales funnel you could use to generate sales through a live webinar, plus you learn how to craft an irresistible marketing pitch for your course.

-You also get access to in-depth training and tips for creating a compelling webinar, including its technical set up.
+You also get in-depth training and tips for creating a compelling webinar, including its technical setup.

-Plus, you get several additional resources like a walk-through of the exact webinar that Amy uses for her courses, and a downloadable success tracker to track your webinar results, etc.
+Plus, you get several additional resources like a walk-through of Amy’s exact webinar for her courses and a downloadable success tracker to track your results.